Cash Accounting & Handling

 - Anyone performing bank reconciliations will not have update access to cashiering in PeopleSoft.

-If funds are not set up as a sweep account moving local funds to the central depository of KCTCS, the business office must call in the electronic fund transfer to move funds from the local depository bank account to the KCTCS central depository bank account as described in Business Procedure 5.3.3-P (Banking Relationships).
+If funds are not set up as a sweep account moving local funds to the central depository of KCTCS, the business office must call in the electronic fund transfer to move funds from the local depository bank account to the KCTCS central depository bank account as described in Administrative Procedure 5.3.3-P (Banking Relationships).

 - Contact KCTCS Office of Treasury Services to establish a nightly sweep of funds to the KCTCS central depository.